waboyd/HugeIntegers/README.md

 	+=	-=	*=	/=	%=
 	++ (prefix or suffix)
 	-- (prefix or suffix)
 All of these return UnsignedHugeInt objects when one of the arguments is an UnsignedHugeInt.
+The subtraction and decrement operations throw an exception if the result is negative.
 Please note that UnsignedHugeInt does not support the shift operators << and >>.
 Integer values can be used for one side of the operator, but the use of negative values in the operations is not supported.

 As an example, this finds the average of the two values.